Friend to Friend: These Are the Only Hair Dryers That Won't Inflict More Damage

 I have a love-hate relationship with heat tools.
 On the one hand, I love what they do, transforming my limp and lifeless locks into a style with movement and body.
 I have naturally fine and dry hair, so that's a big deal to me.
 On the other hand, I hate the damage they can cause with every styling session.
 All I have to do is use a cheap flat iron, curling iron, or hair dryer for a couple of weeks to see breakage, dullness, and split ends appear in droves.

 That's why it's critical to find the right heat tools—those that will quickly and effectively style my hair while also minimizing damage.
-So far, I feel confident I've found the right flat irons and the right curling irons, but I'm still unsure about which hair dryers are best to use on my dry, damaged hair.
-So as any beauty editor would do, I turned to the experts and the internet to find out.
-Keep scrolling to see the seven best dryers for damaged hair.
-Plus, learn at-home blowout tips from the experts.
+So far, I feel confident I've found the right flat irons and the right curling irons.
+I've even found the best hair dryers—but not for my dry, damaged hair.
+You see, my fragile strands need a hair dryer that's gentle enough to prevent even more damage yet strong enough to, you know, actually dry my hair.
+It's a fine line to walk.
+So as any beauty editor would do, I turned to the experts and the internet to get the best recs.
+Ahead, see the eight best dryers for damaged hair.
+Plus, learn at-home blowout tips from pros.

 best-hair-dryers-for-damaged-hair-293806-1624019905729-main